danielbraine-dev/vcf9-adv-field-lab/README.md

 # vcf9-adv-deploy-lab-setup

 Open a Terminal on the Linux console and copy/paste the following commands.
 Enter the lab password when prompted.
+Make sure to download the AVI controller OVA and place it in the ~/Downloads/vcf9-adv-field-lab/terraform/clean_and_stage folder prior to step 5.

 Commands: